TykTechnologies/tyk-identity-broker/README.md

 The Return URL here is important, and is only provided in the *latest* version of Tyk Dashboard, as it makes use of new API endpoints to generate the SSO tokens required to allow remote access.

-If your portal is configured undder a differen root (e.g. `/`, then replace the `/portal' component of the URLs with that of your actual portal.)
+If your portal is configured under a different root (e.g. `/`, then replace the `/portal' component of the URLs with that of your actual portal.)

 **Step 3 - Make a request to your TIB endpoint in your browser**